-I also began playing the drums a bit.
-I am nowhere near being a drummer, but getting the feel for it is interesting, as it connects the drums programming part to the reality of playing the physical instrument. (more on that)
+I was also able to start playing the drums a bit.
+I am nowhere near being a drummer, but getting the feel for it is interesting.
+It kind of connects the drums programming part to the reality of playing the physical instrument.

-The band room could be booked for 2 hours (I got it for 3 hours the first time and it never happened again).
+The band room could be booked for 2 hours.
 Usually, I would start by playing some drums, then I would get to rehearsing the set.
 In the end, since my voice was warmed up, I would try to explore vocals for songs that were in the process of being written.

 This was the first show in a punk venue.
 Also the first show in Norway!
 It looks the exact same as la Gueule Noire in Saint-Etienne.
 I opened for Centrum and Double Cut, two local bands from Trondheim.
 Their sets were great and these guys are full of energy.

 I played 8 songs in 30 minutes.
-It was a bit tough in the beginning, since I had some trouble with hearing my voice.
-That's why I put Die Anyway first: it is a good, comfortable first song to adapt to the conditions of the gig and warm up.
+It was a bit tough in the beginning, since I had some trouble with hearing the voice.
+That's why I put Die Anyway first: it is a good, comfortable first song to adapt to the conditions of the venue and warm up.
+I feel like at my level, there is a tradeoff between performing well and technically playing well.

-I wanted to make people do a wall of death for Sardened, so I got them to split in two sides.
+I wanted to make people do a wall of death for Sardened, so I got people to split in two sides.
 Though, I don't think anyone really understood the instruction of "start moshing when the song starts", as I had to say it quite fast in order not to go overtime.
-So it was a bit awkward (but funny) in the beginning when no one moved right away.
+So it was a bit awkward (but funny) in the beginning when no one started moving.

 That one was a bit unlucky despite the cool place.
 We had a technical problem that caused the right speaker to have less volume.
 Luckily, it did not have much impact in the end.